The Big Idea:

 - This package is not a rehash of either your text story or audio piece.
 Think of your audience.
 Who would want to watch a slideshow that merely retells something they’ve already read or heard?

 - Does using your own story make this story more compelling?
 You’ll also want to avoid making the story seem biased.

 - Think about what images you might need for your package now.

-- Think about potential angles you’ll use and begin recording natural sounds and other audio for it.
+- Think about potential angles you’ll use and begin recording natural sound and other audio for it.